 - If you have received a Post Graduation Work Permit and have proof of employment for a minimum of 6 months full-time work, check to see whether or not you would qualify for the Ontario Health Insurance Plan (OHIP).

-Completing your Academic Program in December?
+Completing your Academic Program and graduating?
 See how it affects your UHIP

 Approved Leave of Absence

 If any student is on an approved leave of absence from their program of study, they can still be covered under UHIP for a maximum of 4 months or one semester.
 However, in such cases, students will have to submit a proof to the UHIP administrator.
 Only one LOA will be granted per academic year.

 If you do not qualify for provincial health insurance coverage you should strongly consider purchasing private health insurance.
 The following are just a few options that are provided for your convenience only and do not necessarily imply an endorsement by Carleton University.
 ISSO or Carleton University cannot be held responsible for information and materials found on these sites.
 While ISSO has tried to verify all the information as much as possible, students are advised to research their options and contact the insurance company before they enroll themselves or their families into any insurance plans.